Description of Activities

 Interns provide short-term treatment based on a 12 session model.
 It is expected that each intern will also work with two long-term clients.
 Although interns will receive training for couple’s therapy, please note that this service has a modest request rate from students.
 Interns have the option for 2 long-term clients.
 Interns will incorporate use of behavioral measures to inform their clinical work and assessment.

 Interns are expected to conduct intakes for cases assigned to them.
 Intake sessions serve as a means of collecting initial assessment information and determining probable case disposition (short-term, long-term, psychiatric referral or outside referral).
-An intake report is completed and discussed with the Primary Supervisor.

 The center currently relies on triaging all requests for services with a phone assessment system to determine students need for crisis services, short-term services at SCS, or a community referral.
+Interns will provide phone assessments throughout the training year, with a slight increase during slow or summer months.

 Supervision of Practicum Counselor